GLOBAL MARKETS-Stocks rise, U.S. yield falls; demand weighs on oil

 Global currencies vs. dollar http://tmsnrt.rs/2egbfVh

-(Reporting by Rodrigo Campos; additional reporting by Herbert Lash, Saqib Iqbal Ahmed and Leila Kearney in New York; editing by Mark Heinrich)
+(Reporting by Rodrigo Campos; additional reporting by Sinéad Carew, Herbert Lash, Saqib Iqbal Ahmed and Leila Kearney in New York; Editing by Mark Heinrich and Alex Richardson)

 ((rodrigo.campos@reuters.com;; +1 (332) 219-1131;; Reuters Messaging: http://www.twitter.com/rodrigocampos))